Dan-ala/Dan-ala-Java-Dev/README.md

 ## Hi there!
-This is my Repository, here you'll find everything about Java
+This is my Repository, here you'll find everything about Java :hi:
-That is so funny! :joy: